-When getting ready to run a 5k last fall, I saw a man wearing a weighted vest at the start line.
+At the starting line of a 5k (3.1 miles) once, I saw a man wearing a weighted vest.
 I’m assuming he wore it for the entire race, but I can’t say for sure as my view from the back of the pack did not include keeping track of this particular individual.

 Supposedly, running with weights can improve running time and increase endurance.
 Wearing weights while running should also burn more calories without having to increase distance or speed.
-For those of us who already struggle to complete a run of 5k (3.1 miles) or more, the idea of running with added weight seems, well, simply crazy.
+For those of us who already struggle to complete a run of 5k or more, the idea of running with added weight seems crazy.

-In fact, in all of the races I have run during my 25 years of being a runner, this is the first person I’ve noticed wearing extra weights during a race.
-Most of the runners, especially the really good runners, the ones who run to compete, run with very little on their body.
-In fact, the front-runner almost always has the bare minimum allowable based on the weather.
+In fact, in all of the races I have run during my many years of being a runner, this is the first person I’ve noticed wearing extra weights during a race.
+Most of the runners, especially the really good ones, the ones who run to compete, run with very little on their body.
+In fact, the front-runner almost always has the bare minimum needed based on the weather.

 “Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfecter of faith.
 For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.”
+(Hebrews 12:1-2)

 In our physical lives, the idea of running with added weight seems foolish to most people.
 In our spiritual lives, however, most of us carry extra weight that prevents us from running the best race possible even though doing so is not only foolish but can prevent us from a strong finish.

-The weights I commonly carry as I run “the race marked out” for me include comparisons, fear and pride.
-And really, those weights show my failure (sin) to believe that Jesus is enough.
-It’s my failure to believe that He created me for a specific purpose, and that He will make that purpose come to fruition.
+The weights I commonly carry as I run “the race marked out” for me include comparisons, fear, and pride.
+Those weights show my failure (i.e., sin) to believe that Jesus is enough.
+It’s my failure to believe that He created me for a specific purpose, and He will make that purpose come to fruition.
 It’s fear over my kids not following God instead of my having faith to believe God for their security.
-And it’s my pride that keeps me from asking for help and from admitting my dependence on Him.
+It’s also my pride that keeps me from asking for help and from admitting my dependence on Him.

-Looking further into this scripture, Hebrews 12:2 tells us where to focus after we’ve cast off those weights that trip us up, a focus that allows us to endure the race of our lives.
+Our focus after we’ve cast off those weights that trip us up is one that allows us to endure the race of our lives.